syedraihanm/rtdetr-ppe/memo.md

 ## 1. Domain/Dataset Choice, Sourcing & Labeling

-We selected the Roboflow Universe *Construction Site Safety v2* dataset (CC BY 4.0), comprising 10,875 high-resolution construction site images annotated across 12 safety equipment classes.
-Because the original dataset labeled protective gear without annotating the workers wearing them, we expanded the ontology to 13 classes by auto-labeling **Person** bounding boxes using a COCO-pretrained YOLO11 detector at confidence &ge; 0.50 (`add_person_class.py`).
-This generated 11,018 worker instances across 62.4% of images, enabling a single unified detector to reason over both equipment presence and worker context simultaneously without brittle cascaded runtime models.
+Selected the Roboflow Universe Construction Site Safety v2 dataset (CC BY 4.0), with 10,875 high-resolution construction scene images annotated across 12 safety equipment classes.
+Because the original dataset labeled equipment without annotating workers.
+Expanded the dataset to 13 classes by automatically labeling Person bounding boxes using a COCO-pretrained YOLO11 detector with a confidence threshold of ≥ 0.50.
+This yields 11,018 worker instances across 62.4% of images, enabling the model to reason over both equipment presence and worker context in a single unified detector.

 ---